Hawa-Evakali/Pitches/README.md

 ## User Story

-- Users can see the pitches other people have posted.
+-  can see the pitches other people have posted.

 - Users can vote on the pitch they liked and give it a downvote or upvote.